 - effective and efficient decision-making during unplanned events including piggy backing onto sub-catchment flows.

-The EWAG advises on the use of water for the environment from a number of sources including the environmental water provisions of the Water Sharing Plan for the Lachlan Regulated River Water Source 2003, adaptive water held by the Office of Environment and Heritage and allocations made available from entitlements held by the Commonwealth Environmental Water Office.
+The EWAG advises on the use of water for the environment from a number of sources including the environmental water provisions of the Water Sharing Plan for the Lachlan Regulated River Water Source 2003, adaptive water held by the Department of Planning, Industry and Environment (former Office of Environment and Heritage) and allocations made available from entitlements held by the Commonwealth Environmental Water Office.

 Range of stakeholders

-Group members represent a range of stakeholders including the Aboriginal community, the Lachlan catchment community, the Office of Environment and Heritage, the NSW Department of Primary Industries, Lachlan Valley Water Users, WaterNSW and the Murray Darling Basin Authority (observer status).
+Group members represent a range of stakeholders including the Aboriginal community, the Lachlan catchment community, the Department of Planning, Industry and Environment (EES), the NSW Department of Primary Industries, Lachlan Valley Water Users, WaterNSW and the Murray Darling Basin Authority (observer status).